Pulkit-Khandelwal/pulkit-khandelwal.github.io/_pages/about.md

 I’ve also developed methods based on geometric level sets and shape priors and geometric constraints based on medial axis representations to segment vertebrae in computed tomography images and the heart in ultrasound images, to help image-guided surgery.
 Separately, I’ve explored graph-based network analysis methods to investigate possible computational biomarkers to distinguish patients within the Alzheimer’s Disease spectrum.

-In my spare time, I read poetry, books, listen to podcasts, nerd out on coffee, enjoy indie folk music, and am constantly searching for the next best cafe!
+In my spare time, I read poetry, fiction and non-fiction, listen to science, art and mythology podcasts, nerd out on coffee, enjoy indie music, indie movies and am constantly searching for the next best cafe!
+Oh, and I love oxford comma!
 I believe in [**Slow Science**](http://slow-science.org/).